 - My natural temperature runs low.
 Usually my body temperature hovers around 97 degrees.
 My doctor says this is because prednisone, methotrexate, and the biologic I take can lower body temperature.

 - With a low temperature, it can be difficult to detect fever.
-I often feel weird or badly in some way before we realize I may be ill.
+I often feel weird or bad in some way before we realize I may be ill.
 If we check my temperature, it may be up to 98 degrees, which most will still consider low.
-So I have to both know what temperature is high for my body and also listen to how I am feeling—such as overall illness, sweating, more aches or other possible symptoms.
+So I have to both know what temperature is high for my body and also listen to how I am feeling— such as overall illness, sweating, more aches, or other possible symptoms.

 - Consult with your doctor about how to handle medications.
 I’ve had many conversations with my doctor about my medications.
 If I have a fever the day I’m supposed to take my biologic, I am instructed to hold until I feel better and fully recovered.
 If the fever goes on for more than a day, I need to call and check in with my doctor.